- by escapesanddiaries

 19. Sundays and holidays aren’t taken for granted – If there is one thing to love and admire about Germans, they never take Sundays and holidays for granted.
 As Sundays are the rest day dictated by German law, Germans spend the time for nature, family, and other recreational activities.
 Moreover, expect most establishments such as shopping malls, supermarkets, and many others are close.
 It also means that it’s essential not to overlook what ingredients you need for cooking on Sundays and holidays when living in Germany!
 And quite interestingly, since Sundays are quiet days, a few housework that may create a loud noise, such as vacuum, lawn, might be frowned upon.

-21. People are disciplined – Germans are one of the people on earth I’ve met that are incredibly disciplined, polite, and well mannered.
+21. People are disciplined – Germans are one of the people on earth I’ve met who are incredibly disciplined, polite, and well-mannered.
 And their fantastic character is contagious.
 Really.
-They conduct themselves well in so many many ways.
+They conduct themselves well in so many, many ways.
 They’re also not known as rule-breakers.
 I’m pretty amazed by this quality that I boast about them to people I’ve talked to, or like my family, for example.
 So, therefore, it’s also part of my twenty-four reasons to love living in Germany.
+Well, not all of them, tho!

 22. No speed limit Autobahn – If you have ever driven to an autobahn (highway) in Germany, you’d probably be surprised that some of them have no speed limit.
 Well, it’s true.
 The first time I’ve been on Autobahn, my heart almost dropped because cars were speedy.
 I couldn’t believe my eyes and the experience.
 And even though we often drive through Autobahn, I still get some extra heart pumping.
 So this might be for you should you love to go high speed.
 The good thing is, most Germans know how to drive well and carefully.
 So no worries.